JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ## Polygons

-A polygon is an array of Points.
-Use `poly()` to draw lines connecting the points or fill the area:
+Use `poly()` to draw lines connecting the points or just fill the area:

 ```@example
 using Luxor # hide